flamedfury/flamedfury.com/src/posts/2023/2023-08-31-monthly-recap.md

 description: Hello web surfers, and welcome to August's recap.
 tags:
   - monthly recap
+  - now
 date: 2023-09-05
 ---

 Hello web surfers, and welcome to August's recap.

 I wrote three posts:
 - [Whakapapa Ski Trip](/posts/whakapapa-ski-trip/), where I recapped a trip up north with family and friends and spent some time skiing.
 - [Show Some Love: Supporting Your Favourites](/posts/show-some-love-supporting-your-favourites/), where I talk about supporting a free and open web by supporting the projects you love.
 - [Beervana 2023](/posts/beervana-2023/), where I spent the day at Beervana, Aotearoa's largest beer festival.